How to teach outside

 10. Sketch out a map of your findings!
 If your school has a school forest, there may already exist a trail map of the area.
 Contact your school leadership or the School Forest Program staff.

 11. Finally, announce your intentions.
-Tell your principal, colleagues, parents that you wish to teach outdoors and why.
+Tell your principal, superintendent, colleagues, and parents that you wish to teach outdoors and why.
+Advocates are out there!

 Step 2: Head outdoors with your students.